 BGE is serving as the General Engineering Consultant for TxDOT’s SH 249 project and is responsible for overseeing contract management, scheduling, administration, review, and coordination of design and construction activities performed by the design-build contractor.

 SH 249 is an extension project intended to improve traffic and connect the growing areas outside Northwest Houston to major roadways and regional destinations.
 The project consists of approximately 26 miles of new roadway from Farm to Market (FM) 1774 in Pinehurst, Texas (Montgomery County), to SH 105 near Navasota, Texas (Grimes County).

 Segment 1 is a new four-lane tolled facility, approximately 15-miles in length, from FM 1774 in Pinehurst, Montgomery County, to FM 1774 near Todd Mission, Grimes County.

-The project is scheduled for completion in October 2023.
-Once completed, it will have a significant impact on the flow of traffic in the area.
+The completed project will have a significant impact on the flow of traffic in the area.